 Signs and symptoms of adult-onset vitelliform macular dystrophy typically begin during mid-adulthood, in the fourth or fifth decade of life.
-At the time of diagnosis, individuals may have minimal visual symptoms (such as mild blurring) or mild metamorphopsia (distorted vision).
-Cells underlying the macula become more damaged over time, which can cause slowly progressive vision loss.
-The condition is usually bilateral (affecting both eyes).
+At the time of diagnosis, mild blurring or mildly distorted vision may be present.
+In most cases, the cells underlying the macula become more damaged over time, which can cause slowly progressive vision loss.
+The condition is usually affects both eyes.
 It usually does not affect peripheral vision or the ability to see at night.

 Studies have revealed much variability in the signs, symptoms and progression of this condition.
-It has been reported that while one individual may not have significant changes in visual acuity over several years, another may experience ongoing visual loss.
-It has been suggested that in the majority of affected individuals, progression of functional loss is limited.
+Some people with AVMD do not have any visual symptoms throughout their life.
+Others may experience ongoing visual loss, but for most people the vision loss is not severe.
 In general, the long-term outlook (prognosis) is usually good, but loss of central visual function is possible.

 Last updated: 3/8/2016